vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (Soc.
 I, Ch.
 XIII

-day and has Sravana nakṣatra and if K. śu.
+day and has Śravaṇa nakṣatra and if K. śu.
 12 falls on Wednesday and has Revati nakṣatra, these are called

 Harivāsara.
 Smk 29 holds that Dyādaśī is Haritithi.
 Harivrata-(1) a person should practise ekabhakta on Pūrnimā